wormholer/KAP-manual/en/kybot/kybot.en.md

 ### 4. Upload diagnose package

-Log on KyBot website, click the "Upload" button at the top of the page to open the upload page; then click "upload diagnose package" button, and select a generated KyBot diagnostic package.
+Log on KyBot website, click the "Upload" button at the top of the page to access upload page, then click "upload diagnose package" button, and select a desired KyBot diagnostic package.
 If the diagnose package get uploaded, it will join analysis queue soon.
 Users could check the analyzing speed on the upload page, and use further functions after analysis completed.

 ![](images/Picture4.png)